 Expanding Your List of Schools

 The goal of having dream, likely and safety schools is to ensure you have options as a recruit.
 It’s not easy to find 5-10 interested schools by your senior year, but it is even harder if you are only contacting schools you have a hard time qualifying for.
 Don’t just consider schools based on division level.
 You are using sports to get an education and help pay for school.
 Playing DI sports can be great, but many times the education and scholarships are better at other division levels.

-If you are having a difficult time getting started, use our school search tool to begin making your list.
+If you are having a difficult time getting started, get more info on what you should look for in a potential college.
 Once you are emailing coaches and getting feedback, organize those schools into a list using the rules described above.
 If you have more questions, contact us via email (firstname.lastname@example.org).